FFTYYY/FFTYYY.github.io/yyy/content/_index.md

 # Yongyi Yang (杨永祎)

-Yongyi is a third-year Ph.D. student at University of Michigan, under the supervision of [Prof. Wei Hu](http://weihu.me/).
-Currently, he is having an internship at [NTT Research at Harvard](https://cbs.fas.harvard.edu/research/theory/), advised by [Dr. Hidenori Tanaka](https://sites.google.com/view/htanaka/home).
-His recent research interests include graph neural networks and the foundations of deep learning.
+Yongyi is a third-year Ph.D. student at the University of Michigan, advised by [Prof. Wei Hu](http://weihu.me/).
+He had an internship at [NTT Research at Harvard](https://cbs.fas.harvard.edu/research/theory/) under the advisement of [Dr. Hidenori Tanaka](https://sites.google.com/view/htanaka/home), with whom he continues collaborating closely.
+His research focuses on understanding the foundations and principles of deep learning, spanning research areas such as deep learning theory, science of deep learning, and mechanistic interpretability.
+Besides, he is also broadly interested in many other exciting research topics of computer science, including quantization and graph neural networks.

-Before that, Yongyi received Bachelor of Science from Fudan university, under the supervision of [Prof. Xipeng Qiu](https://xpqiu.github.io/).
+Yongyi received his Bachelor of Science from Fudan university, under the supervision of [Prof. Xipeng Qiu](https://xpqiu.github.io/).
 He also had an internship at [Amazon Shanghai AI Lab](https://www.amazonaws.cn/en/ailab/ "this website is too ugly...") and has his fortune to be advised by [Dr. David Wipf](http://www.davidwipf.com/) and [Prof. Zengfeng Huang](https://zengfenghuang.github.io/).

 Besides academic research, Yongyi also harbors a passion in mathematics, Chinese classical literature and [XiaoXue](https://zh.wikipedia.org/wiki/%E5%B0%8F%E5%AD%B8_(%E7%B6%93%E5%AD%B8)).
 Feel free to contact if you share the same interests.